 I said it all with a smile, and no one seemed upset about it.
 Five minutes later, they were the most relaxed I’d ever seen them.
-They settled into the class and it turned out to be our best discussion to date by the end.
+They settled into the class and it turned out to be our best discussion to date.

 2. Ancient education is concerned with building heroes.